MaterializeInc/demos/integrations/terraform/secret-stores/README.md

 1.  **Update the Secret in Your Secret Management System**: Change the value of the secret using the tools and processes specific to your chosen secret management system.

-2.  **Refresh Terraform's State**: Run the `terraform refresh` command to update Terraform's understanding of the resources under its control, including any changes to secrets.

-3.  **Apply the Changes**: Run the `terraform apply` command to make Terraform update the Materialize secret resource to align with the updated value in your secret management system.
+2.  **Apply the Changes**: Run the `terraform apply` command to make Terraform update the Materialize secret resource to align with the updated value in your secret management system.

 ### Automating Secret Rotation

-You can automate the rotation of secrets by running the refresh and apply commands on a regular basis.
+You can automate the rotation of secrets by running the apply command on a regular basis.
 This can be done as part of your continuous integration (CI) pipeline, such as running it every hour, every day, or based on your specific needs.

-For example, you could create a GitHub Actions workflow that performs the refresh and apply operation on a schedule.
+For example, you could create a GitHub Actions workflow that performs the apply operation on a schedule.
 Here's a sample GitHub Actions YAML file:

 ```yaml
 name: Rotate Materialize Secrets